POSTED BY March 2, 2016 COMMENTS (32)ON

 Now if a person is earning more than Rs 10 lacs of dividend from stocks will have to pay the tax of 10% on it.
 Right now companies anyways pay DDT (Dividend distribution tax) on the dividends declared.
 I think this is anyways going to impact only those who have very high investments in stocks and they earn big dividends.
 A normal investor will mostly be out of this.

-A new cess called Krishi Kalyan cess of 0.5% is added to service tax, which is applicable on all taxable services, which simply means that the service tax has now gone up from 14.5% to 15%.
+A new cess called Krishi Kalyan cess of 0.5% is added to service tax, which is applicable to all taxable services, which simply means that the service tax has now gone up from 14.5% to 15%.
 While this 0.5% does not look much, its actually going to be a decent amount for a common man in addition to what we pay.

 Even the branded clothes and tobacco items will become costlier due to the excise duty increase

 Earlier, if one used to buy/construct a property, one had to get the possession in 3 yrs itself to claim the tax benefits on the interest paid under sec 24.
 Now it has been raised to 5 yrs.
-This will help those real estate investors who have not got the possession due to delay from builders.
+This will help those real estate investors who have not got the possession due to delays from builders.

 There are many more things in the budget, but I am not going into each of those.
 The points above are the main highlights which I am discussing here.
 You can read all the points of budget in this PDF file